convertigo/poc_energisme/project.md

 <img src="https://github.com/convertigo/convertigo/blob/develop/engine/src/com/twinsoft/convertigo/beans/ngx/components/images/uicompvariable_16x16.png?raw=true "  alt="UICompVariable" >&nbsp;sequenceToCall
 </td>
 <td>
 Name of the sequence to call.
+If the sequence to call is in the same project then : ".mySequenceToCall" (do not forget the ".") if it's in another project then : "myProjectName.mySequenceToCall"
 </td>
 </tr>
 <tr>